mattsavoca/rgbo/README.md

 1. You **need an internet connection** when processing PDFs.
 2. You **need a Gemini API key**.
     *   Get one for free here: [https://ai.google.dev/](https://ai.google.dev/)
+3. Add your GEMINI API Ke to the config file with a text editor

 **How the API Key is Handled:**